aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/miscellaneous/writing-updated-outline-code-definitions-and-values-to-mpp/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API provides the facility to add new outline code attributes to an existing Microsoft Project MPP file and save it back.
+Aspose.Tasks for C++ API provides the facility to add new outline code attributes to an existing Microsoft Project MPP file and save it back.

 {{% /alert %}}
 ## **Updating Outline Code Definitions and Values**